Squire balances clean fades with the coronavirus – TechCrunch

 In recent years, the culture has moved more into mainstream conversation.
 Today, there is an entire talk show series, produced by LeBron James, where guests chat while getting a cut.
 In Atlanta, there’s a singular Atlanta barbershop that serves as an informal gathering ground for the city’s top politicians.

-“We learned it resonated with men from all walks of life, all races, and ethnicities and was really kind of a universal experience.
+“We learned it resonated with men from all walks of life, all races and ethnicities and was really kind of a universal experience.
 So we saw an opportunity for a tech company,” LaRon said.

 Salvant and LaRon thought of barbershops as places of comfort long before they saw them as a place of business.